History

 Successful establishment of airlines

 As early as 1919, Hugo Junkers established the air traffic department within Junkers Flugzeugwerke.
-This was then renamed Junkers Luftverkehr AG in 1924 and became the most important airline in the world with many successful airlines, e.g. in Turkey, Persia and South America.
-Around 1925, about 40% of the world’s air traffic network was flown by Junkers aircraft.
+This was then renamed Junkers Luftverkehr AG in 1924 and developed into the most important airline in the world with many successful airlines, e.g. in Turkey, Persia and South America.
+By 1925, around 40% of the world’s air traffic network was flown by Junkers aircraft.

 1932